-MOLOTOV COCKTAIL HOUR
+with MOLOTOV COCKTAIL HOUR

-By DAVID PETERKA
+a video by DAVID PETERKA

 We’ve set ourselves quite a task at Stillpoint Magazine.
 In each issue, we peer into the future to determine a word that will evoke the global zeitgeist three or six months hence.
 Our recent selections have been eerily prescient: Issue 004: APOCALYPSE, for example, launched just as lockdown began and global society was altered, perhaps forever.
 And now, Issue 005: DAZE.
 How are you feeling these days?
 A bit confused?
 Overwhelmed?
 Disoriented?
 Unsure of how—or on what basis—to orient, decide, or act?